NXT TakeOver 36: Aftermath

-This would be Karrion Kross' final NXT match.
+This would be Karrion Kross's final NXT match.
 Prior to TakeOver 36, Kross debuted on Raw on July 19, where he lost to Jeff Hardy in under two minutes.
 On the Raw after TakeOver 36, Kross was moved to the Raw brand, where he performed without Scarlett and wore a gladiator helmet and suspenders during his entrance.
 This attire and character direction was criticized, with many deeming those changes unnecessary and poorly thought out.
 On November 4, Kross and Scarlett were released from their WWE contracts, although they did return on the August 5, 2022, episode of SmackDown.

 This would be Samoa Joe's final WWE match.
-On September 12, Joe relinquished the NXT Championship due to what WWE reported as an unspecified injury, and was released from his WWE contract on January 6, 2022.
-In March 2022, Joe stated that the real reason he relinquished the title was because he tested positive for COVID-19, as well as Vince McMahon wanting to change the overall direction of NXT with the rebranding to NXT 2.0 and the reverting to being WWE's developmental territory (see below).
+On September 12, Joe relinquished the NXT Championship due to what WWE reported as an unspecified injury, and then was released from his WWE contract on January 6, 2022.
+In March 2022, Joe stated that the real reason he relinquished the title was because he tested positive for COVID-19, as well as Vince McMahon wanting to change the overall direction of NXT with the rebranding to NXT 2.0 and reverting to being WWE's developmental brand.
 After the NXT Championship was vacated, a fatal four-way match for the vacant title was announced for the September 14 episode of NXT.
 The match was won by Tommaso Ciampa, making him a two-time NXT Champion.

 Ridge Holland and Timothy Thatcher had their match on the following episode of NXT, where Holland was victorious.
 After the match, Holland attacked Thatcher, but Tommaso Ciampa made the save.
 However, Oney Lorcan, Danny Burch, and Pete Dunne overpowered Thatcher and Ciampa, ending the attack with Dunne striking Thatcher in the throat.
 This ended up being Thatcher's final WWE appearance, as he was released from his WWE contract on January 5, 2022.